codemod-com/docs/docs/contributing/our-community.md

 ---
 sidebar_position: 1
-description: Get started with contributing to Intuita's community of codemod experts.
+description: Get started with contributing to Codemod.com's community of codemod experts.
 ---

 # Our Community

-## 🙋‍♀️ Intuita
+## 🙋‍♀️ Codemod.com

 We are an early-stage startup passionate about building tools developers love and are fortunate to be backed by the best angels in the devtool industry.
 We are on a mission to build the world's best code evolution platform to make it easy & fast for developers to update dependencies, make large-scale refactors, and handle big migrations.